millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

   </li>
 </ul>

-## Finally Why the name of "LAPILU"?
+## Finally, Why the name of "LAPILU"?
-  Well thats quite simple, one of our members (Lizbeth) has a dog named Vilu, but normally we call her Pilu, we are from Mexico, so sometimes we refer to the dog as La Pilu, the name is simply her name
+  Well thats quite simple, one of our members (Lizbeth) has a dog named Vilu, but normally we call her Pilu, we are from Mexico, so sometimes we refer to the dog as "La Pilu", the name is simply her name
   <br>
   <br>
   <img src="https://github.com/millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/blob/master/LAPILU-SimpleSoftCoreMicroProcessorUnit.docs/20191117_135857.jpg">